sottom/sottom.github.io/_posts/2018-09-29-django-mako-plus.md

 DMP uses migrations and Models to work with the database through it's ORM (Object Relational Mapping).
 We connected to a PostgreSQL database and used the django-polymorphic library to allow 3 different types of products tables (bulk, individual, resale) to inherit from a main "Products" table with general information for all of it's child tables.

-I haven't kept up with the upgrades to Django-Mako-Plus for the past year, so the code needs some fixing to bring up the site, but here is my [github repo](https://github.com/sottom/FOMO-IS-413 "Family Oriented Music Organization Website Repo"){:target="_blank"} with the code if you want to check it out.
+I haven't kept up with the upgrades to Django-Mako-Plus for the past year, so the code needs some fixing to bring up the site.
+The code repo on Github is private so that future students of the class cannot copy it, but feel free to message me if you want to take a look at the code (sottochoro@gmail.com).

 [![Django Image](/assets/django.png)](https://hackernoon.com/top-10-python-django-web-application-development-companies-eda8461c764f "Python Django"){:target="_blank"}